cablespaghetti/helmfile-docker/README.md

   - [helm-s3](https://github.com/hypnoglow/helm-s3)
   - [helm-git](https://github.com/aslafy-z/helm-git)

-It also includes kubectl and the aws-iam-authenticator, so it works with Amazon EKS.
+It also includes kubectl, [sops](https://github.com/mozilla/sops) and the aws-iam-authenticator, so it works with Amazon EKS.

 It is built with Docker Hub Builds and pushed to [cablespaghetti/helmfile-docker](https://hub.docker.com/r/cablespaghetti/helmfile-docker)